Hassan M. Minhas MD is a board-certified psychiatrist with training in Adult Psychiatry, Child and Adolescent Psychiatry, and Forensic Psychiatry.

 Debbie is CBCS and CPC certified and received her Bachelor of Science Degree from the University of Connecticut, with a concentration in Health Care Administration.

 David’s extensive business background combined with his personal story of recovery led to the founding of Turnbridge in 2003.
-Under his direction, Turnbridge has evolved into a nationally recognized program for young men and young women.
-He has pioneered innovative approaches and developed programs specifically for young adults that have changed the way the industry approaches transitional living.
+Under his direction, Turnbridge has evolved into a nationally provider of residential behavioral healthcare services for both young adults and adolescents.
+He has pioneered innovative approaches and developed programs specifically for these age groups that have changed the way the industry approaches treatment.

 His educational background includes a Liberal Arts education from Harvard University.
 In addition to spending most of his career in the non-profit world, his professional experience also includes a variety of leadership roles with start-up organizations and educational institutions.

-He enjoys spending time with his ten year old daughter Alexis, is an aspiring musician, and an avid golfer.
+He enjoys spending time with his sixteen year old daughter Alexis, is an aspiring musician, and an avid golfer.

-As Executive Vice President, Brett provides oversight and support to all departments within Turnbridge.
-He joined Turnbridge in February 2010 and is responsible for maintaining focused and driven business operations, project management and execution, increasing programmatic efficiencies both clinically and residentially, and ensuring quality client care is accomplished.
+As President, Brett provides oversight and support to all departments within Turnbridge.
+He joined Turnbridge in February 2010 and is responsible for maintaining focused and driven clinical operations, project management and execution, increasing programmatic efficiencies, and ensuring quality outcomes and customer satisfaction are acheived.

-As Vice President, Jamie not only participates in and oversees the admissions process, but also spearheads the effort to build bridges between Turnbridge and other high quality treatment programs across the country.
+As Executive Vice President, Jamie oversees daily operations and spearheads the effort to build bridges between Turnbridge and other high quality treatment programs across the country.
 Maintaining close ties with other centers gives Turnbridge two distinct advantages.
-First, knowing the people, philosophies and practices of primary treatment centers makes the process of integrating new residents from these centers smoother and easier.
-Second, by understanding the specialties of other centers, it allows Turnbridge to recommend the best care option for young men and young women when Turnbridge may not be their best solution.
-Jamie has helped hundreds of families navigate the difficult road of choosing an addiction treatment program that best suits their loved one’s needs.
+First, knowing the people, philosophies, and practices of other centers makes the process of integrating new residents from these centers smoother and easier.
+Second, by understanding the specialties of other centers, it allows Turnbridge to recommend the best care option when Turnbridge may not be their best solution.
+Jamie has helped hundreds of families navigate the difficult road of choosing a treatment program that best suits their loved one’s needs.

-Himself a Turnbridge graduate, Jamie offers parents seeking hope a compassionate ear and first-hand knowledge of the Turnbridge Program and its unique benefits.
+Himself a Turnbridge graduate, Jamie offers a compassionate ear and first-hand knowledge of the Turnbridge program and its unique benefits.
 Before joining Turnbridge, Jamie attended college for nursing, and has extensive experience caring for people in need including his work with veterans for the American Red Cross.
 Jamie continues to live his passion for helping others as a Turnbridge Leader.